ansible/ansible/docs/docsite/rst/dev_guide/developing_api.rst

     # this will also automatically create the task objects from the info provided in play_source
     play = Play().load(play_source, variable_manager=variable_manager, loader=loader)

-    # actually run it, instantiate task queue manager, which takes care of forking and setting up all objects to iterate over host list and tasks
+    # Run it - instantiate task queue manager, which takes care of forking and setting up all objects to iterate over host list and tasks
     tqm = None
     try:
         tqm = TaskQueueManager(